petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/semantic-search.md

 * Regular keyword matching occurs:
   * The search phrase entered in the Search Bar widget is received by Liferay's search framework, sent through to the search engine for analysis and additional processing, matched to existing index documents in the search engine, which are scored for relevance and returned to Liferay for its additional processing (highlighting, summarizing, performing additional filtering for permissions, etc.).
 * Additional semantic search processing occurs:
   * The search phrase is sent to the text embedding provider, and a vector representation is created (the [text embedding](https://neuml.github.io/txtai/embeddings/)).
-Before rendering the search results scored by keyword search relevance, the results captured within the window limit setting are re-scored by comparing the vector representation of the search phrase with the vector representations of the index documents.
-New scores are calculated, and the newly ordered results are returned to the search page for consumption by the end user.
+Before rendering the search results scored by keyword search relevance, the results captured within the window limit setting are rescored by comparing the vector representation of the search phrase with the vector representations of index documents.
+New scores are calculated, and the results are returned to the search page for consumption by the end user.
 See Elastic's [What is Vector Search](https://www.elastic.co/what-is/vector-search) for more information.